 See the ancient sinkhole at Devil's Millhopper (Nearby Hotels)

 Devil’s Millhopper boasts one of Florida’s most unique geological wonders.
 A National Natural Landmark, visitors who come here will discover a 120-foot deep, 500-foot wide and 10,000-year-old limestone sinkhole.
 Located in Gainesville, this 71-acre park features an observation deck where you can see its half-mile bowl-shaped cavity that sits amongst a miniature rainforest filled with towering live oaks.

 Bask in the sunshine at Henderson Beach State Park (Nearby Hotels)

-An idyllic slice of paradise, Henderson Beach State Park in Destin is a pristine beach with Appalachian quartz sand.
+Home to one of the best beaches in Florida, the shoreline at Henderson Beach State Park has Appalachian quartz sand.
 It’s sugar white sand lines its 6,000 feet of scenic shoreline, where you can soak up the sunshine on a towel or take a dip in the emerald Gulf of Mexico waters.
 Rent a bike and cruise the area, pack a picnic, or spend the afternoon exploring the walking trails.

 Enjoy outdoor adventures at Ginnie Springs (Nearby Hotels)

 Ginnie Springs really puts on a show with its mesmerizing natural landscapes, boasting one of the clearest springs in the state.
 You’ll find a plethora of outdoor recreation on offer here, from canoeing up the river to tubing, snorkeling and diving excursions.
 It’s 72-degree water temperatures are ideal for an afternoon swim, while cave divers will find plenty to explore in its unique underwater cave system.